Can pets eat Peanut Butter?

 Description

-Peanut butter is a spread made from ground peanuts and often includes salt, sugar, stabilizing oils, or flavoring.
-It is widely used on toast, in sandwiches, baked treats, and as a pill-hiding paste for pets.
-Peanut butter is very calorie-dense and high in fat.
+Peanut butter is a spread made from ground peanuts, often with added salt, sugar, stabilizing oils, or flavoring.
+Used on toast, in sandwiches, baked treats, and as a pill-hiding paste.

-Product labels vary a lot, and some formulas include sweeteners that are unsafe for pets.
-Flavored versions can add chocolate, honey, maple, or candy mix-ins.
-Even plain styles can vary in sodium and oil content.
+Product labels vary widely — flavored versions can add chocolate, honey, maple, or candy mix-ins.
+Even plain styles vary in sodium and oil content.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.